 In August 2018, researchers at the University of British Columbia published a paper in the Journal of Scientific Reports.
 The title, Chemometric Analysis of Cannabinoids: Chemotaxonomy and Domestication Syndrome, wasn’t one to grab headlines, and likely didn’t catch as much attention as it should have.
-But their analysis of 33 strains of cannabis, pulled from a handful of licensed Canadian producers, was extraordinary – they have potentially uncovered 21 new cannabinoids.
+But their analysis of 33 strains of cannabis, pulled from a handful of licensed Canadian producers, was extraordinary – they have potentially discovered 21 new cannabinoids.

-The race to find new cannabinoids isn’t new.
+The race to have new cannabinoids discovered isn’t new.
 Everyone seems to have a different opinion on exactly how many cannabinoids there are.
 An often cited number from a 2016 publication in the Journal of Natural Products, lists 113 known cannabinoids.
 This is the number you’ll find on Wikipedia.
 Another peer-reviewed source, from 2017, only mentions 104 identified cannabinoids.
 The number behind the UBC study was 120 known compounds.
 Clearly, there is some discrepancy, even in the scientific community.

 Restrictions on cannabis use have historically hampered cannabinoid science.
 In the US, it’s still extremely challenging to get funding and approval for any study of cannabis at the federal level.
 Even if research teams in legalized states want to explore cannabis in more detail, they risk losing federal funding if they pursue illicit substances without federal validation.
 It’s why the results of the UBC study are so profound; their research is a glimpse into the nuances of strain, the loss of diversity from cultivation, and brand new chemical compounds.